-- Non-domain-joined VDAs are supported for Citrix DaaS. - Your control plane must be deployed over Citrix DaaS. - You can deploy non-domain-joined VDAs in a public cloud or on-premises data center.
+- Creating non-domain-joined VDAs using MCS is supported for Citrix DaaS only.
+For Citrix DaaS customers: - Your control plane must be deployed over Citrix DaaS. - You can deploy non-domain-joined VDAs in a public cloud or on-premises data center.
 Non-domain-joined VDAs are managed by the control plane in Citrix DaaS. - To create non-domain-joined VDAs, customers utilizing the Citrix Gateway service must ensure that Rendezvous V2 is enabled.
 Cloud Connectors are required only if you plan to provision machines on on-premises hypervisors or if you want to use Active Directory as the identity provider in Workspace. - To create non-domain joined VDAs, you can use both MCS and easy install.
-For more information, see Create non-domain-joined Linux VDAs using MCS and Create a non-domainjoined Linux VDA using easy install (preview). - MCS doesn't support bare metal servers. - The following features are available for non-domain-joined Linux VDAs: - Create local users with specified attributes on non-domain-joined VDAs - Non-SSO authentication - Authentication with Azure Active Directory - Rendezvous V2
+For more information, see Create non-domain-joined Linux VDAs using MCS and Create a non-domainjoined Linux VDA using easy install (preview).

+- MCS doesn't support bare metal servers.

+- The following features are available for non-domain-joined Linux VDAs:

+- Create local users with specified attributes on non-domain-joined VDAs

+- Non-SSO authentication

+- Authentication with Azure Active Directory

+- Rendezvous V2